-- 7.2.1 Where appropriate, the design and layout of the premises should permit good hygiene practices, including protection of products, goods and/ or cargo against cross contamination between and during operations.
-Construction and layout of the premises shall permit adequate maintenance and cleaning. - 7.2.2 Internal structure of the premises should be soundly built from durable materials and be easy to maintain, clean and where appropriate able to be disinfected or perform sertu. - 7.2.3 Where required, appropriate area for eating and drinking shall be allocated to the personnel.
+- 7.2.1 Where appropriate, the design and layout of the premises should permit good hygiene practices, including protection of products and/or goods against cross contamination between and during operations.
+Construction and layout of the premises shall permit adequate maintenance and cleaning. - 7.2.2 Internal structure of the premises should be soundly built from durable materials and be easy to maintain, clean and where appropriate able to be disinfected or perform sertu. - 7.2.3 The materials for indoor flooring, walls and ceiling surfaces under conditions of normal use shall be smooth, durable easily cleanable and non-absorbent.6.2.4 The floors in food establishments in which water flush cleaning methods are used shall be provided with drains and be graded "to drain", and the floor and wall junctures shall be coved and sealed.6.2.5 Where required, appropriate area for eating and drinking shall be allocated to the personnel.
 The area shall be well-maintained and kept in good condition to prevent pest access and harbourage.